-Another sweet yum by Cooperativa Liebig - this time more subtle, delicate and fragile, like the first flower in the beginning of the spring.
-Complex, light, sweet and floral flavors will definitely be approved by both seasoned cebadores and novice drinkers who haven’t yet developed palate for more bold and earthy mates.
+Another sweet yum by Cooperativa Liebig — this time more subtle, delicate and fragile, like the first flower in the beginning of the spring.
+Complex, light, sweet and floral flavors will reward patient and skillfull cebadores and definitely will be approved by novice drinkers who haven’t yet developed palate for more bold and earthy mates.

 Liebig Original, much like its cousin — Playadito Con Palo — has very sweet and pleasant smell.
 It’s really tempting and inevitable to draw parallels between Liebig Original and Playadito, since they are made by the same manufacturer, but there is a reason why these yerbas produced under different branding.

 Liebig Original smells very floral, there are absolutely no harsh notes in the nose of this yerba mate.
 You won’t find any tobacco, hay or wood, just a dozen of different sweet aromas — flowers, fruits, honey, cereal, jam, pastry — I can continue this long list, but you get the idea.

 There is not much to say about the cut of Liebig original — it is an average con palo yerba mate.
 The average cut of leaves, the average amount and size of stems, and the average amount of powder — overall it is a balanced cut, but nothing really to write home about.